SAP/alert-notification-node-client/docs/README.md

 ## Overview

-This is the documentation of SAP Cloud Platform Alert Notification node client.
+This is the documentation of Alert Notification service node client.
 It provides insights on common objects, classes and examples of the client.

 ## How to run?